Renters Rights LondonRenters Rights LondonRenters Rights London

 Who else should I talk to about making private renting fairer in Camden?

 Every council is divided between Councillors, who are elected politicians, and non-political officers, who are appointed to do a particular job.
-In Camden, these people might be useful to talk to:
+In Camden, these people might should be able to help:

 Councillor Meric Apak